A long time ago my dad drilled into my head that cars are a necessary evil. Money pits. Wallet drainers. You get the idea.

 Actually, $137 is a pretty sweet deal, or so my co-workers say.
 And I apparently saved myself $300+ down the road by getting it fixed today.

-But paying for car repairs are just my least favorite thing because 1) I feel so inadequate I don’t know whether I’m even saying rotors right.
+But paying for car repairs even though they are mostly from an Auto Service near my location, are just my least favorite thing because 1) I feel so inadequate I don’t know whether I’m even saying rotors right.
 (Is it rotery or rotators??)
 It makes me want to quit my job, go to mechanical school and fix my own cars so I know I am not being ripped off.
 And 2) BAM!
 They just come out of nowhere!

 That’s why I have a Car Emergency Fund.
 I own an old (but paid-for) 1994 Honda Accord.
 While it really hasn’t been all that bad, I curse its being any time that it gives me any trouble.
 Each month I set aside $25 in savings for car repairs.
 Ironically, whenever I have to fix something, the total amount is close to my Car EF amount.
 I find this easier and less stressful than dipping into my “official” $1000 Emergency fund because I like knowing that this money doesn’t need to automatically be replaced since these emergencies happen only so often.